Propagating Pothos: How To Propagate Pothos Plants 3 Ways

 Where To Cut Pothos

-a satin pothos, golden pothos with long trails & a pothos n joy sit on a work table
+A satin pothos, golden pothos with long trails & a pothos n joy sit on a work table.

 The pruning & propagation all set to start.
 Pictured right to left: Satin Pothos, Golden Pothos, & Pothos N Joy.
+All have grown so much since this photo was taken 4 years ago!

 What Size Cuttings Should I Take

-How To Propagate Pothos
+How To Propagate Pothos-Steps To Take

-Where To Put Pothos Cuttings
+Where To Put Pothos After Propagating

 Rooting in water in clear glass is my preferred method because you can see the progress.

-How To Maintain Pothos Cuttings
+How To Maintain Pothos While Propagating

 When Will The Roots Start To Emerge